STMARobotics/superalliance/README.md

     * Open a command prompt and navigate to the `app` directory, then run the following commands:
         * `npm update`
         * `npm install`
-    * Create a file named `env.local` and put the following configuration values in it:
+    * Create a file named `.env.local` and put the following configuration values in it:
         * VITE_CLERK_PUBLISHABLE_KEY=<get_value_from_admin>
         * CLERK_SECRET_KEY=<get_value_from_admin>
         * VITE_API_URL=<get_value_from_admin>